 You'll get the best results for this cookie if you weigh the three main ingredients because the ratio between the flour, sugar, and butter is what produces such a delicious cookie that holds its shape when baked.

-Once the ingredients are weighed cream the sugar, butter, and salt together with an electric mixer until lighter in cooler.
+Once the ingredients are weighed place the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.
 This step helps aerate the dough and introduces the air bubbles that produce a light cookie.

 The flour is added and the dough is mixed on low speed until all the flour is mixed in and the dough starts to come together.
 Mixing the flour in on low speed is important to prevent the development of too much gluten.